Solar Panel Cost in Pennsylvania (2023 Local Savings Guide)

 If negative changes do occur, we’d expect to see net energy metering and SRECs take a hit.

-Since there is no mandated credit rate for NEM and it’s only required to be offered by IOUs, the possible negative changes include the policy becoming entirely optional or the program going away entirely.
+Since NEM is only mandated to be offered by IOUs, the possible negative changes include the policy becoming entirely optional or the program going away entirely.
+Other states are seeing this issue, and we believe it’s only a matter of time before Pennsylvanians see a downturn in credit value.

 Below, we’ll provide answers to the most common questions we see about incentives and rebate programs available for PV systems in your area.